What is digital transformation, and why is it non-negotiable in 2026?

 - Gather user feedback

-Based on pilot success, extend the solution to the rest of the organization:
+Based on pilot success, extend to the rest of the organization:

 - Account for each department's specific characteristics